-As mentioned in note 2 i) it is the Group's policy to use cost and earnings multiples to value the private equity investments, in case there were no fair values provided by the managers/administrators.
-The multiples used depend on the sector that the underlying investments were active in.
-For 2018, no investments were revalued by the Group.
+As mentioned in note 2 i) the Group uses cost and earnings multiples to value the private equity investments for which there were no fair values provided by the managers/administrators.
+The multiples used depended on the sector that the underlying investments where active in.
+For 2019 and 2018, no investments were revalued by the Group.